-Ma Lab of Statistical Metagenomics
+Ma Lab of Statistical Genomics

-Keywords: network analysis, high-dimensional inference, data integration, microbiome
+Keywords: network analysis, high-dimensional inference, data integration

 As Chair of the ASA Section on Statistics in Genomics and Genetics, I am pleased to announce the 2025 Distinguished Student Paper Award Competition.
 Papers considered in this competition should contain methodological innovations and/or novel applications of statistical and computational methods to problems arising in genetics and genomics.
 Three to six awards will be given.